Christian terrorism: Gunpowder Plot

-The early modern period in Britain saw religious conflict resulting from the Reformation and the recusancy that emerged in opposition to it.
+The early modern period in Britain was marked by a religious conflict which resulted from the Reformation and the recusancy that emerged in opposition to it.
 The Gunpowder Plot of 1605 was a failed attempt by a group of English Catholics to assassinate the Protestant King James I, and to blow up the Palace of Westminster, the English seat of government.
 Although the modern concept of religious terrorism, or indeed terrorism at all, had not yet come into use in the seventeenth century, David C. Rapoport and Lindsay Clutterbuck point out that the Plot, with its use of explosives, was an early precursor of nineteenth century anarchist terrorism.
 Sue Mahan and Pamala L. Griset classify the plot as an act of religious terrorism, writing that "Fawkes and his colleagues justified their actions in terms of religion."
 Peter Steinfels also characterizes this plot as a notable case of religious terrorism.

 Pogroms

-Eastern Orthodox Christian-influenced movements in Romania, such as the Iron Guard and Lăncieri, which have been characterized by Yad Vashem and Stanley G. Payne as antisemitic and fascist, respectively, were involved in the Bucharest pogrom and committed numerous politically motivated murders during the 1930s.
+Eastern Orthodox Christian-influenced movements in Romania, such as the Iron Guard and Lăncieri, which Yad Vashem and Stanley G. Payne have characterized as antisemitic and fascist, respectively, were involved in the Bucharest pogrom and they also committed numerous politically motivated murders during the 1930s.

 Ku Klux Klan

 Ku Klux Klan members conduct a cross burning in Colorado, 1921.

-In the late 1860s during the Reconstruction era, former Confederate soldiers founded the original Ku Klux Klan (KKK) organization in the Southern United States.
+In the late 1860s, during the Reconstruction era, former Confederate soldiers founded the original Ku Klux Klan (KKK) organization in the Southern United States.
 Religion did not play a role in the first Klan and it disappeared in the 1870s.
-However in 1915 a new Protestant-led iteration, the second Klan, was formed during a period when racism, xenophobia, nativism, and anti-Catholicism were all widespread.
+However in the 1920s a new Protestant-led iteration, the second Klan, was formed during a period when racism, xenophobia, nativism, and anti-Catholicism were all widespread.
 This second Klan vastly expanded its geographical reach and its list of targets over those of the first Klan.

 Rev. Branford Clarke's illustration in the 1926 book Klansmen: Guardians of Liberty portrays the Klan as slaying Catholic influence in the US.

-Vehemently anti-Catholic, the 1915 Klan espoused an explicitly Protestant terrorist ideology, partially basing its beliefs on a "religious foundation" in Protestantism and targeting Jews and Catholics, as well as people who engaged in "immoral" practices such as adulterers, bad debtors, gamblers, and alcohol abusers.
+Vehemently anti-Catholic, the second Klan espoused an explicitly Protestant terrorist ideology, partially basing its beliefs on a "religious foundation" in Protestantism and targeting chiefly Catholics, as well as people who engaged in "immoral" practices such as adulterers, bad debtors, gamblers, and alcohol abusers.
 From an early time onward, the goals of the second KKK included an intent to reestablish Protestant values in America by any means possible in opposition to the growing threat from Jews and Catholics.
 Although members swore to uphold Christian morality, virtually every Christian denomination officially denounced the KKK.

-From 1915 onward, "second era" Klansmen initiated cross burnings (adapted from scenes in the 1915 film The Birth of a Nation), to inspire the Klansmen in a memorable new ritual modeled on medieval Scottish clan symbolism.
+The Second Klan lost membership rapidly after prominent leaders were identified with major crimes.
+There were small remnants in the 1930s and 1940s.

+In the 1920s a new practice characterized the Klansmen: night-time cross burnings.
 Cross burning had never been a religious practice.
-The ritual of lighting crosses included singing "Onward Christian Soldiers."
-Modern Klan organizations remain associated with acts of domestic terrorism in the United States.
+The ritual of lighting crosses included the singing of "Onward, Christian Soldiers."

+Since the 1950s, small local Klans have practiced domestic terrorism in the United States, but they have dropped the cross burnings and are not associated with any religion.